Diethard Tautz: Scientific contribution

 Tautz's research covers a broad interest area in the fields of molecular evolution and developmental genetics.
 His thesis dealt with the first generic description of simple sequences (now often called microsatellites).
 This work became later the basis for his development of the genetic fingerprinting technology that is nowadays used in paternity testing, forensics and population genetics and for which he obtained a broad patent.
 For his second postdoc phase in Tübingen, he switched to developmental genetics joining the groups around Herbert Jäckle and Christiane Nüsslein-Volhard.
 His work there focused on the molecular characterization of segmentation genes in Drosophila.
 He cloned and characterized the segmentation gene hunchback and he developed the "whole mount" in situ hybridization technology that is nowadays used as the general standard technology for the spatial and temporal analysis of gene expression in embryos.
 Based on the work on segmentation processes in Drosophila, he developed a general interest in studying the evolution of segmentation processes, especially in the model system Tribolium and he was involved in generating the first full genome sequencing for this beetle species.
-He is considered to be one of the founders of the new field of evolution of developmental processes (often called Evo-Devo) and he was the first editor in chief of the journal Development Genes and Evolution.
-As professor for Zoology in Munich he expanded his interests into the fields of population genetics, speciation research and molecular phylogeny reconstruction.
+He is considered to be one of the founders of the new field of evolution of developmental processes (often called Evo-Devo) and he was the first editor-in-chief of the journal Development Genes and Evolution.
+As professor for Zoology at LMU Munich he expanded his interests into the fields of population genetics, speciation research and molecular phylogeny reconstruction.
 He studied the mechanisms of sympatric speciation of cichlids in crater lakes, hybrid speciation of sculpins in the Rhine system and was the first to show a sister group relationship between crustaceans and insects in the phylogeny of arthropods.
 With his move to the University of Cologne he started projects in comparative genomics, with a special focus on the evolution of new genes, which resulted in the discovery of de novo evolution of genes from non-coding sequences.
 Through studying a segmentation gene in insects, he found the first eukaryotic poly-cistronic peptide-coding gene.
 In Cologne he started also his current projects on the genetic basis of adaptations to new environmental conditions.
 He uses natural populations and subspecies of the house mouse (Mus musculus) as a model system for this work, which he analyses with methods from population genetics, comparative genomics and quantitative genetics.

 Memberships

-From 2005 to 2006 Tautz was president of the German Zoological Society.
-Since 2009 he is president of the Association of Biology, Biosciences and Biomedicine in Germany (VBIO).
+From 2005 to 2006, Tautz was president of the German Zoological Society.
+Since 2009, he is president of the Association of Biology, Biosciences and Biomedicine in Germany (VBIO).
 He is an elected member of several scientific organisations and academies, for example European Molecular Biology Organization and the Deutsche Akademie der Naturforscher Leopoldina.
 He is also editor of scientific journals and, since 2012, senior editor of "eLIFE" and since 2014 senior editor of "Molecular Ecology".